 The nuts were promptly removed, the deck properly adjusted and it mows much better now, no longer digging into the lawn unless I hit a giant mole heap or something.
 The gauge wheels are able to do their job properly and guide the deck up when needed as it now can with those nuts removed.

-When I hit a large mole heap or something else that puts more that usual strain on the blades, the deck belt tends to run off the pulleys.
+When I hit a large mole heap or something else that puts more than usual strain on the blades, the deck belt tends to run off the pulleys.
 I cleaned these pulleys out shortly after I got the tractor, they were full of chunky pieces of rust.
 One of the pulleys needed more work so that got done as well.

 One more mow done today (it’s growing so fast I need to mow every 3-4 days) and the belt did not run off the pulleys once.
 The mow looks better, tractor drives better and I was able to get everything done without having to stop to troubleshoot.

 This will likely be the last update on this project in a while.
 The tractor is working as expected and mowing like a champ.
 Not going to bore you with basic stuff until something significant happens or is done to the machine.
-Now that I know the tractor performs well and has survived my abuse over the last few weeks without breaking down, I’ve started focusing on the remaining maintenance and will be updating it’s appearance as well.
+Now that I know the tractor performs well and has survived my abuse over the last few weeks without breaking down, I’ve started focusing on the remaining maintenance and will be updating its appearance as well.

-A grease gun was purchased, along with a tube of good grease and every grease port on the tractor was hit.
+A grease gun was purchased, along with a tube of good grease, and every grease port on the tractor was hit.
 NONE of the places that needed grease, has any in it.
 I pumped a whole tube into this thing and used it all.
 No old grease was pushed out anywhere so there wasn’t any in it!

 • Two front wheel spindles: empty